nikbearbrown/INFO_7390_Art_and_Science_of_Data/Data_Visualization/README.md

 <img width="800" alt="bar_chart_pie_pc" src="https://github.com/nikbearbrown/INFO_7390_Art_and_Science_of_Data/assets/114616849/653f023f-0f8d-49c3-a812-022258fcd49c">

+Pie charts can be a useful tool for visualizing data when used appropriately, but they are often misused, leading to misinterpretation and ineffective communication of information.
+Here are some common misuses of pie charts:

+Too Many Categories: Pie charts become cluttered and hard to read when there are too many categories.
+If you have more than 5-7 categories, consider using a different type of chart, like a bar chart or a stacked bar chart.

+Non-Hierarchical Data: Pie charts are suitable for representing data that has a clear hierarchical structure, where the parts make up a whole.
+Using them for non-hierarchical data can lead to confusion.

+Comparing Non-Adjacent Slices: It's difficult to accurately compare slices that are not adjacent in a pie chart.
+If you need to compare specific categories, a bar chart or a stacked bar chart is often more effective.

+Inaccurate Sizing: Pie charts can mislead if the areas of the slices are not proportional to the data they represent.
+Always ensure that the sizes of the slices accurately reflect the data values.

+Lack of Labels: Without proper labels and data labels, it can be challenging for viewers to understand what each slice represents.
+Always include clear labels for each category.

+Overuse for Time-Series Data: Pie charts are not suitable for representing changes over time or showing trends.
+Line charts or area charts are better for displaying time-series data.

+3D Pie Charts: Three-dimensional pie charts add unnecessary complexity and can distort the perceived size of slices.
+Stick to 2D pie charts for clarity.

+Exploded Pie Charts: Exploding or pulling out slices from the pie can make it harder to compare sizes accurately.
+It's often better to keep slices together for easy comparison.

+Missing Data: Pie charts can't effectively represent missing data or data with unknown categories.
+In such cases, it's better to use other chart types or explicitly indicate the missing data.

+Overemphasis on Small Slices: Small slices, especially those with similar colors, can be easily overlooked.
+Consider aggregating small categories into an "Other" category or using a different visualization.

+No Total Value Displayed: Pie charts don't inherently show the total value of the data, which is essential for understanding the context.
+Always include the total value either within or outside the chart.

+Misleading Use of Colors: Colors should be used purposefully.
+Using colors arbitrarily or inconsistently can confuse viewers.
+Ensure that colors are meaningful and convey information effectively.

+In summary, while pie charts have their place in data visualization, they should be used thoughtfully and appropriately.
+It's crucial to consider the type of data you have and the message you want to convey when choosing a chart type.
+In many cases, other types of charts, such as bar charts, stacked bar charts, or line charts, may provide better clarity and accuracy for your data.

 ### Factors to Think About When Using a Pie Chart
 Some points to consider while selecting a pie chart as a data visualization for a particular data: